 - Discussion of the duty to disclose and determining whether a conflict of interest exists

 - Procedures for addressing the conflict of interest, by the individual or the board

 - What happens if the board determines or has reasonable cause to believe that a violation of conflict of interest has occurred

 - Discussion of director compensation from the organization and its effect on board function

-- A requirement for annual review of the conflict of interest policy, the disclosure of outside interests, and re-signing of the policy.
+- A requirement for an annual review of the conflict of interest policy, the disclosure of outside interests, and re-signing of the policy

 The signed conflict of interest policies for each board member is part of the corporate records and must be kept in the corporate records book or file.